Tegnerforbundet

 Viggo Andersen, born 1948 in Sandnessjøen.
 Lives and works in Degerfors, Sweden.

-Louis Bevalét, French draftsman and illustrator who took part in the LaRecherche expedition, 1838-1840.
+Louis Bevalét, French draftsman and illustrator who participated in the LaRecherche expedition, 1838-1840.

 Ida Ekblad, born 1980 in Oslo.
 Lives and works in Oslo.